danielamador/ist_replication_assets/README.md

 # Replication assets for the study "UNDERSTANDING REPLICATION CHALLENGES".

-## This is the suplemental repository to provide the assets for the empirical study.
+## This is the supplemental repository to provide the assets for the empirical study.

 In this repository we include the artifacts created by us, and the links for the external assets.